Tips for Protecting Your Dog’s Paws in the Winter

 A German Shepherd sitting in the snow.

-To prevent frostbite, try to walk your dog on shorter walks, but more frequently throughout the day.
+To prevent frostbite, try to take your dog on shorter walks, but more frequently throughout the day.
 They will be able to handle being out for a few minutes at a time better than one long walk outside each day.

-Shovel a path in your yard
+Shovel a Path in Your Yard

 If you let your dog out in the yard to do their business, you should shovel a path for them.
-If you don’t, they may end up standing in the snow while trying to go potty which can bother some dogs.
+If you don’t, they may end up standing in the snow while trying to go potty, which can bother some dogs.

-So keep an eye on your dog and if they are starting to not want to go into the yard, shovel a path for them.
+So keep an eye on your dog, and if they are starting to not want to go into the yard, shovel a path for them.
 Even for bigger dogs that love the snow, like Luna, it may be a good idea to keep one area clear of snow, or at least with less snow, if you are in an area that gets a lot of snow each winter.

 Salt and De-icers Can Be Toxic

 If you live in an area that uses salt to keep the streets clear of snow (or people in the neighborhood use it on their sidewalks), be extra careful when taking your dog out in the winter.
 Salt can irritate their paws and make them uncomfortable.
-If they get salt on their paws it is important to wash it off when you get home or they could end up licking in and ingesting the salt.
-If this happens your dog could end up getting sick.

 An image for Pinterest of a small dog wearing a coat and booties with text saying how to keep your dog's paws safe during winter time when salt and ice are on the sidewalk.